Merzasphor/MWSE/docs/source/apis/tes3.md

 ### `tes3.getSimulationTimestamp`

-Returns a UNIX-style timestamp based on in-world simulation time since the start of the era.
+Returns a UNIX-style timestamp based on in-world simulation time since the start of the era, in hours.

 ```lua
 local timestamp = tes3.getSimulationTimestamp()